Why Join the FSCA?

 This is our 5th year of honoring those who served in the military (at the VFW) and our first responders such as fire, police, nurses, and EMT’s (at Rath Park).
 Our most recent banners were for our local Astronaut Michael Massimino, which will be on display again, at the renovated Rath Park playground promenade and our 9-11 banner in front of the 9-11 Memorial at Rath Park along Naple Avenue.
 The Franklin Square and Munson Fire Department (FSMFD) purchased a banner in the honor of former Fire Commissioner Joseph Torregrossa which is on display next to our 9-11 banner.
-The program for 2023 will be open from April 6 through March 15.
+The program for 2023 is closed as of April 15.
 Banners purchased will be displayed from Memorial Day though Veterans Day 2023.
-Click here for the 2023 banner information.
-Click here for the 2023 application.

 Honoring Our Healthcare Workers & First Responders